 |Salary:||£42,875 to £48,691 per annum, inclusive|

-The salary will be on the Academic Pathway, Grade 6 (Research Fellow) in the range £42,875 - £48,691 per annum (inclusive of London Weighting) pro rata.
+The salary will be on the Professional Services salary scale Grade 6 in the range £42,875 - £48,691 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary “Wellbeing Days”.
 Membership of the Pension Scheme is available.
 The post is based in London at the London School of Hygiene & Tropical Medicine.

 The supporting statement section should set out how your qualifications, experience and training meet each of the selection criteria.
 Please provide one or more paragraphs addressing each criterion.
 The supporting statement is an essential part of the selection process and thus a failure to provide this information will mean that the application will not be considered.
 An answer to any of the criteria such as "Please see attached CV" will not be considered acceptable.

 Please note that if you are shortlisted and are unable to attend on the interview date it may not be possible to offer you an alternative date.

 Further details: Job Description Email details to a friend

 The London School of Hygiene & Tropical Medicine is committed to being an equal opportunities employer.
 We believe that when people feel respected and included, they can be more creative, successful, and happier at work.
 While we have more work to do, we are committed to building an inclusive workplace, a community that everyone feels a part of, which is safe, respectful, supportive and enables all to reach their full potential.